An in-depth look at DUI and Addiction With Ocean City, MD Attorney Richard Brueckner:

 - Drug possession with intent to sell

-WHAT HAPPENS AFTER AN ARREST IN OCEAN CITY?
+WHAT HAPPENS AFTER AN ARREST IN OCEAN CITY, MD?

-- Ocean City Arrest: If Ocean City law enforcement has reasonable suspicion to believe you committed acrime, they can either issue a criminal citation ordering you to appear at a preliminary inquiry or pre-trial hearing at a future date or physically arrest you and take you into custody.
-If arrested, you will be transported to the Ocean City police department located in the Public Safety Building on 65th Street.
+- Ocean City, MD Arrest: If Ocean City, MD law enforcement has reasonable suspicion to believe you committed a crime, they can either issue a criminal citation ordering you to appear at a preliminary inquiry or pre-trial hearing at a future date or physically arrest you and take you into custody.
+If arrested, you will be transported to the Ocean City, MD police department located in the Public Safety Building on 65th Street.
 There, you will be booked and processed, have your picture taken and be fingerprinted.
 The police may ask you questions about the alleged crime.
 It is important to invoke your right to remain silent.
 Anything you say can and will be used against you.
 Politely tell the officer that you do not wish to answer any questions until you have a lawyer present.
+It is best to speak to a MD Criminal Defense lawyer immediately.

-- Ocean City Criminal Booking Process: Once the booking process is completed, the police will bring you before a district court commissioner who will determine if probable cause exists to charge you.
+- Ocean City, MD Criminal Booking Process: Once the booking process is completed, the police will bring you before a district court commissioner who will determine if probable cause exists to charge you.
 The commissioner will also decide whether you should be released on your own recognizance or need to post bail.
 If the commissioner sets a bail/bond, then you have the option of posting that bail/bond at that time.
 If you cannot afford bail, you will be transported to the local detention center to await a bail review hearing.
 Bail review hearings usually take place the day after an arrest, unless you were arrested on a Friday, Saturday or Sunday in which case the hearing will occur the following Monday.
+A Criminal Lawyer can help you get through this process early on in order to get the best possible outcome.

-- Bail Hearing: Criminal defense attorney Richard Brueckner can represent you at this bail hearing and can argue why bail should be lowered or eliminated.
+- Ocean City, MD Bail Hearing: Criminal defense attorney Richard Brueckner can represent you at this bail hearing and can argue why bail should be lowered or eliminated.
 The judge will consider a variety of factors before making a decision including the seriousness of the alleged crime, your ties with the community, any prior criminal history, and whether you are considered a threat or flight risk.
+Criminal cases vary in penalties and punishment.

 Drunk driving is one of the most common crimes committed on the Maryland Eastern Shore.
-The party atmosphere in Ocean City, especially during the summer months contributes to the high incidence of these DUI/DWI arrests.
-Whether you are a local or a tourist, it’s important to have an Ocean City criminal defense lawyer represent you when fighting drunk driving charges.
+The party atmosphere in Ocean City, MD, especially during the summer months contributes to the high incidence of these DUI/DWI arrests.
+Whether you are a local or a tourist, it’s important to have an Ocean City, MD criminal defense lawyer represent you when fighting drunk driving charges.

-Your criminal hearing for DUI will most likely occur at One West Market Street, Snow Hill, Maryland 21863.
+Your criminal hearing for Ocean City, MD DUI will most likely occur at One West Market Street, Snow Hill, Maryland 21863.

 - up to one year in jail